Help tackle stigma in the media that affects us all

 Anyone can report a media item to StigmaWatch.
 If the coverage is found to breach media reporting guidelines, StigmaWatch will contact the media outlet involved with constructive feedback and advice.

-We also want to hear about media stories that feature media portrayals of mental ill health and suicide that reduce potential harm and enhance community understanding about the issues so we can congratulate them and further share their stories.
+We also want to hear about positive media stories of mental ill health, suicide and AOD.
+These are stories that can reduce potential harm and enhance community understanding about the issues.
+By alerting us to these stories we can work with them and further share their stories.

 To find out more about media reporting guidelines and the StigmaWatch criteria, see: